 Some good rules of thumb your child can follow to avoid dental emergencies are to wear a mouthguard during sports, use scissors not their teeth to cut things, and avoid chewing ice, popcorn kernels, or hard candy.

 We schedule extra time in our day to accommodate same-day emergency care.
-So, if you find yourself in need of a dentist fast, call us immediately!
+This time can fill up quickly, so, if you find yourself in need of a dentist fast, call us immediately!
 We have experience in providing comprehensive care to children of all ages, no matter what the situation entails.
 We'll take care of your child quickly and gently, allowing them to go on with their day pain-free.

 Does your child have a dental emergency, and you’re wondering what to do?
 We’ve compiled a first aid guide to help you act quickly whenever an injury occurs so that you can protect your kid’s teeth and gums and prevent serious damage.